Judith Mackin is a Saint John-based entrepreneur and a dedicated patron of the arts.

 Tuck Interiors is set to expand into the lower level of Historica’s (Bustin’s Building) in May 2017.

-Judith has won several awards for her entrepreneurial excellence and interior design, and been nominated for many other national and local distinctions (a few listed below):
+Judith has won several awards for her entrepreneurial excellence and interiors, and been nominated for many other national and local distinctions (a few listed below):

 – Hosted a fundraising auction party to raise money $11,000.00 for Arthritis Society / Joints In Motion, and ran first full marathon in the ING Amsterdam Marathon (2005)